ewelot/airtools/README.md

 # Astronomical Image Reduction TOOLSet

-AIRTOOLS is a softawre for astronomical image reduction of both CCD and DSLR observations on Linux.
+AIRTOOLS is a software for astronomical image reduction of both CCD and DSLR observations on Linux.
 A graphical user interface is build on top of command-line programs which combine a large number of tools readily available on most Linux desktops, including